zhenghh04/io_benchmarks/nonblocking/README.md

 * Submission scripts
    - run_theta.sh -- submission script on Theta @ ALCF
    - run_summit.sh -- submission script on Summit @ OLCF
+   - run_macosx.sh -- running script on my laptop where nonblocking works (MPICH with intel compilers)

 If the nonblocking I/O works, we will see the write/read time is small.
 Most of the I/O time shows up in wait.